BCDA-APS/bluesky_training/docs/source/reference/_ipython.rst

 Configure IPython Profile for Bluesky
 =====================================

-An IPython profile [#profile]_ is used to enable the console interface for a bluesky session.
+In this optional step, an IPython profile [#profile]_ is used to enable the console interface for a bluesky session.

 .. index:: startup; snippet